Skip to main content

 • Effective communication

-"With these skills, liberal arts (majors) have a unique opportunity to enter varying career paths through a holistic approach,” Parker said.
-Earning a liberal arts degree can be an effective way to show employers you have the skills necessary to be an asset in a range of fields.
+"With these skills, (you) have a unique opportunity to enter varying career paths through a holistic approach,” Parker-McNeill said.
+Earning this degree can be an effective way to show employers you have the skills necessary to be an asset in a range of fields.

 What is a Liberal Arts Degree Good For?